SzCsaba01/ChatApplication-FrontEnd/README.md

-# Chat Application - BackEnd
+# Chat Application - FrontEnd

 This repository contains the FrontEnd code for the Chat Application, designed to facilitate real-time messaging and group chat functionalities.
 The application leverages .NET for the backend and Angular for the frontend.